friends-of-asaprosar/friends-of-asaprosar.github.io/planning/ideas.md

-# Required features for the new software
+# Ideas for the new system

+This is a page for all the ideas I had while exploring the current version of REIMS.
+Most of them are just nice-to-have and could be done after the rewrite as a QOL improvement.

 - Split the application into features: